rastreus/PCW/FUTURE-DEV-README.md

 single developer on this project, it is still good practice to use version control software.

+ADDENDUM (08/25/16): I have no idea what happeded to the GitLab vm.
+I cannot access the code or anything.
+I believe that the ActiveDirectory was messed up.
+Anyway, I'm putting a copyleft, GNU license on the code and pushing it to Github.
+Do whatever you need to do to get work done.
+In my more youthful, zealous days, I was very adament about version control and git.
+I still swear by git; use it!
+But I understand that you need to do what you need to do.

 READABILITY AND MANTAINABILITY:
 ===============================
 I know some of the horrible design issues makes this difficult.
 But there is